 Pros

-• Cost-effective: When compared with traditional auto insurance policy, non owner policies are usually cheaper since they provide liability-only coverage and don’t insure a specific car.
+Cost-effective: When compared with traditional auto insurance policy, non owner policies are usually cheaper.
+They only provide liability coverage and don’t insure a specific car.

-• Legally compliant: If you occasionally borrow or rent cars or need to file an SR-22.
-Non-owner insurance helps you meet Wisconsin’s minimum liability coverage requirements.
+Legally compliant: They are convenient for drivers who occasionally borrow or rent cars or need to file an SR-22.
+Non-owner insurance helps drivers meet Wisconsin’s minimum liability coverage requirements.

-• Maintains continuous coverage: If you’ve just sold your car and are looking to buy another one soon, a non-owner policy can help you prevent gaps in your insurance history.
+Maintains continuous coverage: A non-owner policy can help you prevent gaps in your insurance history.

-• Flexible protection: The policy follows you as a driver, which means it’s not tied to the vehicle but to you driving any vehicle, either borrowed or rented.
+Flexible protection: The policy follows you as a driver, which means it’s not tied to the vehicle.
+It is tied to the driver for any vehicle, either borrowed or rented.

-• No coverage for the car you’re driving: If you damage the vehicle in a road accident, your non-owner policy won’t pay for the repairs, and this responsibility falls to the vehicle owner’s insurance.
+No coverage for the car you’re driving: If you damage the vehicle in a car accident, your non-owner policy won’t pay for the repairs.
+This responsibility falls to the vehicle owner’s insurance.

-• Limited personal protection: Most non-owner policies exclude your own medical bills, unless you purchase optional add-ons like medical payments or personal injury protection.
+Limited personal protection: Most non-owner policies exclude your own medical bills.
+You can purchase optional add-ons like medical payments or personal injury protection.

-• Not readily available: Not many insurers in Wisconsin offer non-owner coverage, meaning your options may be more limited.
+Not readily available: Not many insurers in Wisconsin offer non-owner coverage.
 You might have to select the large and regional insurers.

 Who Qualifies for Non-Owner Car Insurance in Wisconsin?